ADVANCED CONVERSION TECHNOLOGIES

 - C4X is testing processes to convert waste CO2 into a variety of chemicals and plastics, including ethylene carbonate, ethylene glycol, and microscopic foamed plastics.

-- Breathe Applied Sciences designs catalysts for converting CO2 into hgih-purity methanol and carbon monoxide for industrial applications.
+- Breathe Applied Sciences designs catalysts for converting CO2 into high-purity methanol and carbon monoxide for industrial applications.

-- Dimensional Energy is scaling a modular reactor technology that uses phtocatalysis to produce enironmentally responsible polymers and chemical intermediaries for industrial partners.
+- Dimensional Energy is scaling a modular reactor technology that uses photocatalysis to produce environmentally responsible polymers and chemical intermediaries for industrial partners.